seventy-zero/LDM/README.md

 ## What This Does

-When you plug your computer into a network port, switches automatically send out discovery packets (LLDP or CDP)
+When you plug your computer into a network port, switches automatically send out discovery packets (LLDP or CDP).
+This interprets and displays them.

 ## Quick Start